Independent Global Health Opportunities

 - Complete the supplemental application.
 (This is a Qualtrics form that opens in a new window).
 This form will also help you prepare for the COVID Risk Assessment travel approval process.

-- To apply for approval to travel in 2021, review and submit your pre-approval request by following the instructions at this link: https://www.ohio.edu/goglobal/resources/riskmanagement.
+- To apply for approval to travel in 2021-22, review and submit your pre-approval request by following the instructions at this link: https://www.ohio.edu/goglobal/resources/riskmanagement.
 Click on "Risk Assessment" on the left hand side of the page and select "Students".
-You will want to plan ahead and complete the pre-approval request by June 1 for fall travel and August 1 for winter break and spring 2022 travel.
+You will want to plan ahead and complete the pre-approval request by October 1 for spring 2022 travel.
+You are welcome to submit at any time for Summer 2022, but should plan to submit at least 3 months before travel.
 You should not purchase airfare or make other non-refundable payments before being notified of approval.

 - Once you are approved for travel, complete the Travel Registration

 - Once you are approved for travel, also register your travel at https://www.ohio.edu/goglobal/resources/health-safety/mytrips

 - Documents will be reviewed by the Global Health Initiative and you will be notified by e-mail if there are any additional resources needed for your safety and security.